chipmuenk/modular_synths/teensy/teensy.md

 `sudo cp 00-teensy.rules /etc/udev/rules.d/00-teensy.rules`

 in order to give non-root users (write) access to the Teensy via the USB port.
-This text file contains some more info and trouble shooting tips.
+This text file contains some more infos and trouble shooting tips.

+## Faust

+[Faust](../faust.md) is a functional programming language for sound synthesis and audio processing. [faust2teensy](https://faustdoc.grame.fr/manual/tools/#faust2teensy) creates an object that can be used with the Teensy audio library.
+See also the tutorial [Faust for Teensy](https://faustdoc.grame.fr/tutorials/teensy/).

 # Synth and Audio Projects with Teensy Microcontroller Boards